Health insurance in Florida

 - Florida uses the federally facilitated marketplace and enrolls through HealthCare.gov.

-- Open enrollment for 2021 health plans runs from November 1-December 15, 2020.
-Florida residents with qualifying events can still enroll or make changes to their coverage for 2020.
+- Open enrollment for 2021 health plans ended on December 15, 2020.
+Florida residents with qualifying events can still enroll or make changes to their coverage out side of open enrollment.

 - Short-term health plans can be sold in Florida with initial plan terms up to 364 days.